 Although sightseeing will kinda make your visit to Shirakawa complete, we should as well try the following activities to experience the best of this irreplaceable treasure:

 Exploring the villages

-- See Wada house.
+See Wada house.
 This is the “largest” gassho-style house in Shirakawa.
 It was constructed in the 1800s, and everything that we can see from it is preserved in its natural state.
 That includes the garden, fields, and waterways.
-The second floor of the structure is open to the public loads with artifacts and items used by Wada Family.
+The structure’s second floor is open to the public loads with artifacts and items used by Wada Family.
 Some of the artifacts in the Wada house are said to be 300 years old by now.

-- Discover sericulture in Shirakawa in Tajima House.
-Get an idea of how Shirakawa people thrived with the silk culture as their key industries.
+Discover sericulture in Shirakawa in Tajima House.
+Get an idea of how Shirakawa people thrived with the silk culture as their key industry.

-- See the panoramic Shirakawa from Tenshukaku Castle Keep Observatory.
-Behold the fairy tale sceneries of the Ogimachi settlement and the views of the mountains at the backdrop.
+See the panoramic Shirakawa from Tenshukaku Castle Keep Observatory.
+Behold the fairy tale scenery of the Ogimachi settlement and the views of the mountains at the backdrop.

 - Hirase Hot Springs.
 Soak your skin with mineral-rich warm waters, helping to make your skin more beautiful.

 - Miboro Dam.
 Get a stunning view of the 131-meter tall and 405-meter wide dam, the largest in Asia when it was constructed in 1960.